 FlexJobs has dozens of remote job categories and has jobs for all types of remote workers, from freelancers to full-time jobs.
 FlexJobs also screens their jobs before posting, which ensures the site maintains a high level of quality.

 DailyRemote is a remote-only job board that curates work-from-home jobs in over 15 categories, ranging from non-tech roles like Support, Healthcare, Legal, etc. to tech roles like Software Development.
 Unlike other sites, finding the right job is easier as they sport useful filters for salary, location, and skills.

-After you know where to look, and you have prepared a resume and portfolio which reflects your remote working skills, you can get started and apply for jobs.
+After you know where to look and you have prepared a resume and portfolio, you can get started and apply for jobs.
 Spend some time to think about what you are looking for in a remote position, and search for jobs that match that specification.
 Once you find a job that you find interesting, adapt your resume to the specific requirements for that job.

 How to Prep for a Remote Job Interview

 A remote job interview is different from a traditional interview in your office.
 Aside from being interviewed via a video conferencing tool, communication dynamics are also very different.
 That said, there are a few tips you can use to help prepare for a remote job interview: